mezleca/osu-stuff/README.md

 - a lot more

 > [!NOTE]
-> beatmaps download with lazer mode will be placed in the exports folder
+> beatmaps downloaded with lazer mode on will be placed on your exports folder!

 ## wanna help osu-manager development?